 Click Here for tab for Stranger Things Have Happened by Foo Fighters

 This is a track from Foo Fighter’s sixth studio album titled Echoes, Silence, Patience & Grace.
-Unlike other Foo Fighters albums which put a lot of emphasis on being more alternative rock/grunge, this album is particularly well known for blending acoustic tracks in between the rock ones.
+Unlike their other albums which lean more toward alternative rock/grunge, this album is particularly well known for containing both acoustic and rock tracks.
 People generally took well to the variety in the songwriting and it was seen as a refreshing take on their sound.

-The song has a nice slow pace, and as is often the case when people who are primarily electric guitarists, the acoustic solo very much sounds like it was written for electric.
-There’s no odd fingerpicking or flamenco style techniques required here, as long as you can play some basic single notes you’re good to go!
+The song has a nice slow pace and, as is often the case when people who are primarily electric guitarists, the acoustic solo very much sounds like it was written for electric.
+There are no odd fingerpicking or flamenco-style techniques required here.
+As long as you can play some basic single notes you’re good to go!

-This is a deeply touching and emotional song that Eric wrote about the death of his four year old son.
-It was released a couple of times, firstly as part of the 1991 movie soundtrack ‘Rush’, and then again later on as an unplugged acoustic version for MTV’s ‘unplugged’ series.
-It’s his best selling single to date, winning an incredible three Grammy Awards.
+This is a deeply touching and emotional song that Eric wrote about the death of his four-year-old son.
+It was released a couple of times, first as part of the 1991 movie soundtrack Rush, then later as an acoustic version for MTV’s Unplugged series.
+It’s his best-selling single to date, winning an incredible three Grammy Awards.

-This song contains a couple of different acoustic guitar layers of which you can pick and choose what to play.
-There’s a fairly simple fingerpicked chord progression which outlines the main rhythm of the song.
-But then in addition to that, there are numerous small lead lines and of course, the main solo of the song layered over the top.
+This song contains a couple of different acoustic guitar layers, so you can pick and choose what to play.
+There’s a fairly simple fingerpicked chord progression that outlines the main rhythm of the song.
+In addition, there are numerous small lead lines, and of course the main solo layered over the top.

 To Be With You by Mr. Big